alemilos/osm-tiles-downloader/README.md

 # OSM TILES DOWNLOADER

-Osm Tiles Downloader allows you to download tiles in a given bounding box for your required zoom levels It also provides a react app to test your map tiles with leaflet and react-leaflet
+Osm Tiles Downloader allows you to download tiles in a given bounding box for your required zoom levels It also provides a react app named tiles_tester to test your map tiles with leaflet and react-leaflet

 ## Installation of Tiles Downloader